nus-cs2103-AY2324S2/ip/docs/README.md

 > * This undoes the previous two changes, which is creating a deadline called `homework`
 > and a todo called `assignment`.
 > * `list` does not modify the anything, so is not included as a change.
-> * The Task list is roll backed to its previous state, before the todo and deadline were created.
+> * The Task list is rolled back to its previous state, before the todo and deadline were created.

 ### Resizing your chatbot